Uroš Spajić: Krasnodar

 On 26 May 2018, he signed a 5-year contract with the Russian Premier League side FC Krasnodar.
 Before the 2020–21 season, a new limit of 8 foreign players in a squad was introduced by the Russian Premier League.
 Spajić did not appear for Krasnodar in 2020 up to that point due to injury, and he was not registered with the league for the season.
 On 21 January 2022, his contract with Krasnodar was terminated by mutual consent.

 Feyenoord

 On 15 September 2020 he joined Feyenoord on loan for the remainder of the season.
 He made his debut for the club on 4 October 2020 by starting in the away game against Willem II, a match which was won 1–4.

 Kasımpaşa

 On 31 January 2022, Spajić joined Turkish club Kasımpaşa.
-In April 2022, he injured his knee ligaments, and missed the rest of the season and the World Cup 2022.
+In April 2022, he injured his knee ligaments, and missed the rest of the season and the 2022 World Cup.
 He left the club at the end of the season.

 Red Star Belgrade

-In December 2022, he signed a three year deal with his home club, Red Star Belgrade.
+In December 2022, he signed a three-year deal with his home club, Red Star Belgrade.

+Beijing Guoan

+On 18 February 2025, Chinese Super League club Beijing Guoan announced that it has completed the signing of Spajić.